locii/Font-Awesome-Class-Names/README.md

 ## Output
-1. After visiting the build file the page will display a list of all class names on the page using this format:
+a.
+After visiting the build file the page will display a list of all class names on the page using this format:

 '500px',
 'amazon',